-2. Areas of cooperation include, but are not limited to, the following activities:

-(a) exchange of information on legal frameworks related to intellectual property rights and relevant regulations for protection and enforcement;

-(b) exchange of experiences in legislative progress;

-(c) exchange of experiences on the enforcement of intellectual property rights;

-(d) exchange and training of personnel in offices related to intellectual property rights;

-(e) promotion and dissemination of information on intellectual property rights among, infer alia, business circles and civil society;
+- 2. Areas of cooperation include, but are not limited to, the following activities: - (a) exchange of information on legal frameworks related to intellectual property rights and relevant regulations for protection and enforcement; - (b) exchange of experiences in legislative progress; - (c) exchange of experiences on the enforcement of intellectual property rights; - (d) exchange and training of personnel in offices related to intellectual property rights; - (e) promotion and dissemination of information on intellectual property rights among, inter alia, business circles and civil society; - (f) institutional cooperation and exchange of information on intellectual property policies and developments in relation to intellectual property issues.

+&lt;sup>2For the purposes of this Chapter:

+(a) counterfeit trademark goods" shall mean goods, including their packaging, bearing without authorization, a trademark identical to the trademark validly registered for such goods, or which cannot be distinguished in its essential aspects from that trademark, and which thereby infringes the rights granted by the legislation of the country of importation to the owner of the trademark in question;

+(b) pirated goods infringing copyright" shall mean copies made without the consent of the right holder or a person duly authorized by him, in the country of production and made directly or indirectly from an article, where the making of such a copy would have constituted an infringement of copyright or a related right under the law of the country of importation.

-(f) institutional cooperation and exchange of information on intellectual property policies and developments in relation to intellectual property issues, such as public health, promotion of innovation, entrepreneurship, competitiveness, balancing the interests of rights holders and the public interest;
+such as public health, promotion of innovation, entrepreneurship, competitiveness, balancing the interests of rights holders and the public interest;

-(g) training and exchange of personnel in offices related to access to genetic and biological resources and associated traditional knowledge;

-(h) exchange of information and experience on policies and practices to promote the development of the handicrafts sector; and (i) exchange of experience in the management of intellectual property and knowledge management in higher education institutions and research centers.
+- (g) training and exchange of personnel in offices related to access to genetic and biological resources and associated traditional knowledge; - (h) exchange of information and experience on policies and practices to promote the development of the handicrafts sector; and - (i) exchange of experience in the management of intellectual property and knowledge management in higher education institutions and research centers.